 Summer weather is in full swing, and the Valley’s many fruits are ripe for the picking.
 But before you grab your basket and head out for the usual blueberries, you may want to think about mixing it up a bit.

 While apricots and blackberries are often overlooked, these little gems are in season throughout the summer, and savvy chefs and barkeeps in the Hudson Valley know that even a handful of these fruits can enhance everything from entrées to desserts to the most chichi cocktails.
 A few local establishments shared some of their favorite berry recipes with us.

 This seasonal berry cocktail uses ingredients from various local growers.
-“Turn up some Calypso or Reggae music, and let the good times be,” says James Brown, manager of the Garrison restaurant.
+“Turn up some Calypso or Reggae music, and let the good times be,” says James Brown, restaurant and beverage manager of the Garrison.
 “Our local garden-based cocktails are very popular.”

 1½-2 oz light/medium rum

 Muddle lime wedges, blackberries, spearmint, and basil.